 York Central is one of the largest brownfield sites in England.
-Uniquely located next to the City of York’s existing retail and business core and railway station, the 45 hectare mixed-use development site has the potential to bring a valuable piece of York city centre to life.
+Located next to the city’s existing retail and business core and the railway station, the 45 hectare mixed-use development site has the potential to bring a valuable piece of York city centre to life.

-Rail-locked for more than 150 years, our vision is for York Central to feature a series of new places, including new residential neighbourhoods, office space, leisure facilities, green space and public amenities, with the National Railway Museum at the cultural heart of the new development.
-Together they will encourage further cultural and economic growth and connect the city’s residents and visitors.
+The National Railway Museum will be the cultural heart of the new development and together they will encourage further cultural and economic growth and connect the city’s residents and visitors.

-What the masterplan will decide is a preferred access option, the basic infrastructure and layout, public realm, how the site will link to each other and surrounding neighbourhoods, an agreed mix of development for the site (residential/ leisure/ commercial), together with guidance on where the mix might be flexible, maximum building height and massing guidelines.
+What the masterplan will decide is a preferred access option, the basic infrastructure and layout, public realm and how the site will link to surrounding neighbourhoods.
+It will also agree the mix of development for the site (residential/ leisure/ commercial), together with guidance on where the mix might be flexible, maximum building height and massing guidelines.